kunjee17/fnconf18-scaling-elmish-app/slides/index.md

 }
 ```

-' Divide your page in multiple component.
-Even if your page is having single big form, divide that in logical group.
-It always help to manage small chunks of code compare to big chunk.
+' Divide your page into multiple components.
+Even if your page is having a single big entry form, divide that into a logical group.
+It always helps to manage small chunks of code compared to a big chunk.
-' And even as simple as simple entry forms are doing many things, like validation clint side and validation
-' on server side in case of something like username is available and also valid username.
+' Even simple entry forms are doing many things, like validation on a client-side and validation on the server side as if a username is available or not.
-' Features like auto complete requires both server and client side code.
+' Features, like autocomplete will, requires a server and client-side code.

 ***

 ### Component Model

-' We reached almost half way, so it is time for little break
+' We almost reached halfway, so it is time for a little break.

 ---